 There’s no clear-cut answer on what constitutes a good rental yield – it seems obvious that a higher yield would be better, offering a stronger cash flow.
 But a high rental yield may come at the cost of lower or slower capital growth potential.

-An investment property which has a high rental yield (generally between 8-10%) may mean that it is undervalued.
-However, a property that returns a low rental yield (between 2-4%) could suggest that it is overvalued.
+An investment property which has a high rental yield (generally between 8-10%) may mean that it's undervalued.
+However, a property that returns a low rental yield (between 2-4%) could suggest that it's overvalued.

-According to CoreLogic, Darwin has experienced the highest rental yield among the capital cities, with an average of 6.1% over the last 12 months.
-Canberra, Hobart, Perth, Adelaide and Brisbane were all around 4% over the same time period, with Sydney recording the lowest rental yield percentage at 2.7%.
+According to CoreLogic, Darwin has experienced the highest gross rental yield for units among the capital cities: 6.96% during the 12 months to Aug 2022, with Perth, Adelaide and Canberra all above 4.9%, and Sydney recording the lowest at 3.53%*.

-Australia’s regional areas generally performed better than the capital cities.
-Regional Northern Territory and Regional Western Australia were the leaders in the regions, with average rental yields of 6.8% and 6.3% respectively over the last 12 months.
-Regional Victoria saw the lowest average rental yield at 4.1%.*
+Overall, Australia’s capital cities generally performed better than regional areas.
+Regional Western Australia and Regional SA were the leaders in the regions, with rental yields of 8.28% and 6.46% respectively over the last 12 months.
+Regional Victoria saw the lowest average rental yield at 4.18%*.

 As with most things, it comes down to your investment strategy.
 A property with high rental yield might provide you with steady cash flow but may not have the best capital growth potential.
 Conversely, while a property with low rental yield might not give you as big a profit or cash flow as you had hoped, it may offer superior capital growth due to being in a popular area or area set for growth.